spaceconcordia/vagrant/README.md

 (i.e. `mkdir files`) and store any configuration files you think you may use, such as your `.vimrc`.
 These files can be accessed from within the VM.

-1. Run `vagrant up`. *This will take a while to execute*, as the box must download, be provisioned, the Linux kernel cloned and built, and Buildroot downloaded and built. *Make sure you have a good internet connetion.*
+1. Run `vagrant up`.
+This will take a while to execute, as the box must download and be provisioned.

 1. Run `vagrant ssh` to SSH into the virtual machine.
 You should configure git with `git config --global user.name "Your Name"` and `git config --global